Home » Repurposed Furniture » Shutters Repurposed into Bookshelf

 These are very nice, large, sturdy shutters.

-Designing the repurposed shutters shelf
+Designing the repurposed shutter shelf

 Connecting shutters using pocket hole joinery

-to make pocket holes to butt these two together in the back.
-Those pocket holes really give a great (tight) joint.
-In case you don’t know what the Kreg Jig Jr looks like:
+I removed the black hinges and latches from the shutters.
+I used my Kreg Jig® R3 to make pocket holes to butt these two together in the back.
+Those pocket holes give a great (tight) joint.
+In case you don’t know what the Kreg Jig Jr. looks like:

 I also used the pocket holes to attach the sides to the back using pocket hole screws.

 When I build, I rarely have a plan.
 I just sort of jump in.
-After I got the four shutters together, I realized I need pocket holes to attach the top.
+After I got the four shutters together, I realized I needed pocket holes to attach the top.
 That’s where the portability of this jig comes in handy.

 Even a warped top is no match for pocket hole screws

-The rough sawn lumber was a little uneven.
-Do you see the pocket holes? and the gap in the wood?
+The rough-sawn lumber was a little uneven.
+Do you see the pocket holes?
+And the gap in the wood?

 This is how it looked in the back.